 • Don’t try to bend the arrow once it’s released.

-Other ways to say: Change the past, undo the action
+Other ways to say: Change the past, undo the action, reverse the course

 16. Draw your bow